ProgrammerDan/arionum-java/arionum-miner/DOCS.md

 **hasher core**: Currently, one of:

-    `basic`: a core that is line for line basically the same as the php-miner's hasher

-    `debug`: a core that shows runtimes of various subcomponents of the hashers as they run.
-Very chatty.
-Not for long term use.

-    `stable`: Stable, but drifting from php-parity.
+    `standard`: Stable, but far from php-parity.
 This hasher tries to squeeze even more performance out of your CPU cores.
 Current Default.

     `experimental`:  Bleeding edge.
-Might be faster, might have tradeoffs, no warrantees.
+Will likely be much faster, might have tradeoffs, no warrantees.

 **colored output**: Only supported in linux, set to true to add some color to the output of the statistic updates.
 Note, this isn't working yet.